What You Need to Know About Colorectal Cancer

 It’s important to note that symptoms vary based on the location of the cancer.
 “For instance, in younger people, we tend to see an increase in colorectal cancer lower in the colon and rectum, which means that those individuals will have more symptoms like changes in bowel habits, abdominal pain and most notably, rectal bleeding,” Dr. Guttmann explains.
 “But, depending on the specific location of the cancer, symptoms can be different and more or less apparent.
 If the cancer is on the right side of the colon, symptoms may be more subtle.”

 The symptoms of colorectal cancer can be similar to symptoms of a generally sensitive digestive system, irritable bowel syndrome or inflammatory bowel disease.
 The bleeding associated with colorectal cancer can sometimes be mistaken for hemorrhoid bleeding.
 For these reasons, it is important to take notice of any changes in your body and health, and to avoid self-diagnosis.
 If symptoms arise and continue for more than a few weeks, see a doctor.

 While the symptoms of colorectal cancer are not always detectable in the early stages, colorectal cancer is preventable through screening.
 Colonoscopies, which are routinely suggested for average-risk adults beginning at age 45, can detect polyps in their early growth stages, before they are cancerous.
 Detected polyps can be removed, preventing them from becoming colorectal cancer.

 At-home Fecal Immunochemical Test (FIT Test) kits are another screening method used to identify and remove polyps before they become a health risk.
-This test is used as an alternative to a colonoscopy, but is less sensitive and specific than colonoscopy, and may need to be performed on a yearly basis as well to be most beneficial.
+This test is used as an alternative to a colonoscopy, but is less sensitive and specific than colonoscopy, and needs to be performed on a yearly basis as well to be most beneficial.